-Before the official launch of our Master’s programme and a much needed holiday break we talk to our recent graduate Amanda Brooks who presented a very ambitious experiment in immersive and three-dimentional sound titled ‘SINKHOLE’.
+Before the official launch of our Master’s programme and a much needed holiday break we talk to our recent graduate Amanda Brooks who presented a very ambitious experiment in immersive and 3D sound titled ‘SINKHOLE’.
 We hope to be able to present Amanda’s project again in the coming year!
 Stay Tuned and read below to learn more about her.

 DMSA: Three important words that represent you as a creative person